 Action 1.3: Implement and assess formative and interim assessments.
 We will implement assessments regularly to help us determine whether and to what degree students are making progress toward expected learning outcomes.
 We will focus on programs for students who are not demonstrating proficiency in ELA and Math from prior CAASPP and STAR 360.
 This action will improve services for our unduplicated groups and students with disabilities because it will add to our current program.
 This action will be implemented schoolwide; however, we believe our unduplicated student groups will benefit principally because these groups are less likely to have academic support at home.
 These are the best use of funds because our data demonstrates that these students need additional support which, as a school we will be able to closely monitor with a data driven model to focus target instruction to mitigate a potential increase in student learning loss.
-This action aligns with Feather River Special Education Plan Element 3c.
 Expenditures associated with this action include: Purchase of assessment(s) that is aligned with California State Standards in mathematics and English Language arts to monitor the progress of students who typically need the most academic support including special education and homeless subgroups